sandboxnu/graduatenu/README.md

 ## New Version

 First make sure you run the dev postgres database using `yarn dev:db:up`.
-Run `yarn dev:db:down` when you're done`.
+Run `yarn dev:db:down` when you're done.

 Then run the new version of the application by running `yarn dev:v2` at the root of the project.
 This starts up a NestJS server + NextJS frontend + Proxy.
 The proxy listens on port [3002](http://localhost:3002/), forwards /api requests to the NestJS server running on port 3001 and all other requests to the frontend on running port 3000.